carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 TableGen has the following reserved keywords, which cannot be used as identifiers::

-   bit        bits          class         code          dag def        else          false         foreach       defm defset     defvar        field         if            in include    int           let           list          multiclass string     then          true
+   assert     bit           bits          class         code dag        def           else          false         foreach defm       defset        defvar        field         if in         include       int           let           list multiclass string        then          true

 .. warning::
   The ``field`` reserved word is deprecated.